Linkurious/linkurious.js/plugins/sigma.plugins.select/README.md

 ## Compatibility

 The plugin is compatible with `sigma.plugins.dragNodes`.
-You must bind its events to the plugin to make selection works properly (see above).

 The plugin is compatible with `sigma.plugins.keyboard`: if an instance is bound to the plugin, it provides the following keyboard shortcuts:
 - <kbd>spacebar</kbd> + <kbd>a</kbd>: select all nodes